megannma/Flashcard-Quiz-Creator/README.md

 Wed Nov 30 22:27:53 PST 2022
 Flash card with question: "test flash card question 2", answer: "test flash card answer 2", flagged: "true" deleted from the quiz.

+## Phase 4: Task 3

+- If I had more time to work on the project, I would refactor the Quiz class to minimize code duplication.
+It is currently organized in such a way that there are several methods that are duplicated, since I added different methods for the set of all flash cards and the set of flagged flash cards.
+Some of these methods have very similar behaviour to each other, such as the methods viewFlashCards() and viewFlaggedFlashCards(), so I would use the refactoring feature "extract method" to remove duplication.
+- If I had more time to work on the project, I would refactor the QuizAppGUI class to increase cohesion.
+My GUI only has that one class so the code inside it is quite messy.
+For example, the methods I created do not necessarily have organized functionality, since my main focus at the time was ensuring each method was not too long.
+So, I would rewrite the methods in QuizAppGUI to be more organized and have a clearer effect.
+Then I would move some of these methods into another class, for example, a class called QuizGUI that handles GUI code related to Quiz.
+- If I had more time to work on the project, I would refactor the Quiz class to use the Singleton Pattern.
+This application only has one instance of Quiz, as a new Quiz is created only when the application is opened.
+Hence, I think implementing the Singleton Pattern would be useful for ensuring that there is only one instance of Quiz since there is no reason for there to be more instances of Quiz.